cwauge/cwauge.github.io/cv.md

 ---
 ## Currently

-Graduate Student at the Institute for Astronomy, University of Hawaii Manoa
+Postdoctoral Researcher at Eureka Scientific Inc. with the BAT AGN Spectroscopic Survey (BASS).

 ## Education

 `2019 - 2024`
 __University of Hawaii__<br/>
-Ph.D in Astronomy
+PhD in Astronomy

 `2017 - 2019`
 __University of Hawaii__<br/>